Homer Hulbert

-Homer Bezaleel Hulbert (January 26, 1863 – August 5, 1949) was an American missionary, journalist, linguist, and Korean independence activist.
+Homer Bezaleel Hulbert (January 26, 1863 – August 5, 1949) was an American educator, missionary, historian, journalist, linguist, and Korean independence activist.
+Although a U.S. citizen, much of his professional life and scholarly work was devoted to Korea, where he became closely involved in education, language reform, historical scholarship, and diplomatic advocacy during the late nineteenth and early twentieth centuries.

-Hulbert went by a variety of names in Korea, including Hŏ Halbo and Hŏ Hŭlbŏp.